SUPERCILEX/personal-website/_posts/projects/2023-03-24-fast-unix-commands.md

 Both tools are built using the same scheduling algorithm, following similar principles to [FTZZ's scheduler](/blog/ftzz-overview#scheduling-algorithm).
 The key insight is that file operations in separate directories don't (for the most part) interfere with each other, enabling parallel execution.
+The intuition here is that directories are a shared resource for their direct children and must therefore serialize concurrent directory-modifying operations, causing [contention](#contention).
+In brief, file creation or deletion cannot occur at the same time within one directory.
 Thus, the goal is to schedule one task per directory and execute each task in parallel.

 Doing this for copies is relatively easy: iterate through every directory, spawn a new task when a